ZachLevine-11/Cpp-Projects/README.md

-Cpp projects:
+projects:
-1. TicTacToe
-2. read.csv

 ### Tic tac toe game

 Play tic tac toe against an unbeatable AI, meaning the computer will always either tie or win the game, but will never lose.

-### Read a csv file
+### Read a csv file and select only certain columns or rows.
-Written in cpp.